How we tested

 Our top-rated model was simple to operate and blended exceptionally well.
 It couldn’t make almond butter, but its overheat protection system automatically stopped its motor so it wouldn’t burn out while trying to.
 We still think the Breville and the Vitamix are superior, as they can tackle any project, but for simple blending tasks, our winner, the Black + Decker Performance FusionBlade Blender ($80.26), is an excellent choice.

-We tested seven blenders, priced from $60.68 to $99.99, against our winning midrange blender, the Breville Hemisphere Control ($199.95).
+We tested seven blenders, priced from about $60.00 to $100.00, against our winning midrange blender, the Breville Hemisphere Control (about $200.00).
 To see how well they blended, we made batches of green smoothies, strawberry margaritas, and creamy tomato soup, and we crushed ice.
 We also combined a potent mixture of chipotles in adobo and garlic cloves in each machine to check for staining and odor retention, and we washed the jars and their lids 10 times in the dishwasher or by hand, depending on manufacturer instructions.
 A mayonnaise test showed us how well the blenders worked with a small-volume recipe in which the ingredients must be combined slowly at the correct rate to emulsify.
 As a final abuse test, we tried to make almond butter in each blender.

 Blending and Ice Crushing: We made fresh kale, frozen pineapple, and orange juice smoothies; blended strawberry margaritas; pureed tomato soup; and crushed ice in each blender.
 The best blenders made completely smooth drinks and soups, incorporating minimal air, and fluffy, white, fully pulverized crushed ice.